Sidaleks79/docs/object-storage-policy.md

 ### These keywords are used to define policies

-- `"Version"` - date of version of the policy structure.
+- `"Version"` - date of the version of the policy structure.
 Actual version is `"2012-10-17"`
 - `"Statement"` - slice of statements of policy rules, each statement consists of:
-    - `"Action"` - may be string or slice of strings with Action rules for each resource, such as `"s3:ListBucket"`, `"s3:GetObject"`, `"s3:PutObject"`, etc
+    - `"Action"` - maybe string or slice of strings with Action rules for each resource, such as `"s3:ListBucket"`, `"s3:GetObject"`, `"s3:PutObject"`, etc
-    - `"Effect"` - it is a string with `"Allow"` or `"Deny"` command to take effect
+    - `"Effect"` - it is a string with `"Allow"` or `"Deny"` commands to take effect
     - `"Principal"` - specifies the user, account, service, or other entity that is allowed or denied access to a resource.
-It may be a string or a map of strings in special format.
+It may be a string or a map of strings in a special format.
 For more information, see [Principal](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-bucket-user-policy-specifying-principal-intro.html)

-    To grant permission to everyone, also referred as anonymous access, you can set the wildcard ("*") as the Principal value.
+    To grant permission to everyone, also referred to as anonymous access, you can set the wildcard ("*") as the Principal value.

     Using `"Principal": "*"` with an `"Allow"` effect in a resource-based policy allows anyone, even if they’re not signed in to AWS, to access your resource

-    Using `"Principal" : { "AWS" : "*" }` with an `"Allow"` effect in a resource-based policy allows any root user, IAM user, assumed-role session, or federated user in any account in the same partition to access your resource
+    Using `"Principal": { "AWS": "*" }` with an `"Allow"` effect in a resource-based policy allows any root user, IAM user, assumed-role session, or federated user in any account in the same partition to access your resource

     For anonymous users, these two methods are equivalent

     - `"Resource"` - Buckets and objects are resources for which you can allow or deny permissions.
-It may be string or slice of strings in special format.
+It may be a string or slice of strings in a special format.
     Amazon Resource Name (ARN) format identifies resources in AWS:
         ```json
         arn:partition:service:region:namespace:relative-id